pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

+ Despite the numerous advances in building web interfaces in the last few years, the control of the DOM and the application layout is still highly dependent on [jQuery](https://jquery.com/).
+The 10-year-old library is still an integral element of almost every web application out there.
+Although this is not necessarily a bad thing, jQuery was initially built for different purposes and its more modern uses have started to cause issues and its role has become somehow vague.
+Front-end applications have become increasingly complex, with all kinds of unrelated components, ecnapsulated views and other elements trying to interact together.

+In this guide, the use of Redux will be explored as a possibility for alleviating the current challenges in controlling the layout of an Angular 2 application.
+You will learn how to represent some of the logic for controlling the layout in a reducer function and how the logic can be applied in a use case.

 ###  Taming your application layout

- jQuery, unrelated components
+Since Redux came out, state management for front-end applications went through a revolution.
+My team and I have field-tested Redux with Angular 2 and the resulting productivity boost have been tremendous.
+Redux has not only allowed us to ship faster, but it increased the overall maintainability of our codebase by encapsulating most of the crucial logic in a single place and  providing an easy to test architecture.

+We liked Redux so much that we wanted to control _everything_ with it.
+One of our most recent projects was building a very UI-intensive application and we decided to experiment by giving the reducers in the applicaiton a little bit more resposibility than just controlling the data.

- of the application is going to be a representation of the states of all elements in the layout - accordions, sidebars, pagination and everything that is pertinent to classify as part of the layout of the application.
-Reduxifying the layout leads to numerous benefits and adds great flexibility to controlling the layout of the applicaiton and make previously difficult use cases a breeze to implement.
+We found out that "reduxifying" the layout leads to numerous benefits and adds great flexibility to controlling the layout of the applicaiton.
+It made previously difficult use cases a breeze to implement.

  * Persist the state of your layout such as keeping the sidebar opened or closed when changing routes.
  * Control the layout in any point of the application, without worrying how components are related.